The Message of Jesus transcends Empire.

 It is important to point out that the above mechanisms and systems are both necessary and beneficial for organising and managing human society.
-Without them, society reverts to anarchy and chaos, and in the state of flux, the power-hungry take advantage.
+Without them, society reverts to anarchy and chaos, and in states of flux, the power-hungry take advantage.

 It’s also important to note that these systems are defined by and are dependent on the machine—even those that run counter to it derive their reason for being from the machine’s framework.
-The Jewish people’s four reactions to the framing narrative of the Roman Empire (escape, confront, resist or coexist), which we covered in Responding to the Gospel, is a good example of this.
+The Jewish people’s four reactions to the framing narrative of the Roman Empire (escape, confront, resist or coexist), which we covered above, is a good example of this.

 So, while the societal machine can (and should) serve society, the problem is that these mechanisms, means of control and operational systems—according to history, a history that has a nasty habit of repeating itself—eventually go rogue.
 Why?
 At least two reasons.
 On the one hand, a society can go off the rails through neglect and excess.
 On the other hand, a society can hit the skids when hijacked by nefarious agendas.
 Either way, the result is the same: the machine deepens humanity’s needs instead of solving them, enslaving humanity instead of serving us.

 The Roman Empire was, in so many ways, a brilliant societal machine in its day; however, the social dysfunctions and injustices it spawned are just as renowned, if not more so.